 - A copy of the Applicant’s Birth Certificate, or Passport, evidencing Canadian citizenship

-- A written verification of employment confirming your date of hire, position, annual income for 2019, employment status: Full Time, Part Time, Casual, Seasonal, Term and the probability for future or continued employment.
+- A written verification of employment confirming your date of hire, position, current annual income, employment status: Full Time, Part Time, Casual, Seasonal, Term and the probability for future or continued employment.

 Should you be deemed eligible for the program, the following information will be required to finalize program financing in due course: